Naane Varuvean: Development

 Kalaipuli S. Thanu announced a project with Dhanush with the tentative title D44.
 On 14 January 2021, the film's title was announced to be Naane Varuven.
 Thanu was revealed to be producing the film under the banner V Creations, while Selvaraghavan was announced to be directing the film marking his 5th collaboration with Dhanush after Thulluvadho Ilamai, Kaadhal Kondein, Pudhupettai and Mayakkam Enna and Yuvan Shankar Raja was announced as the music composer.
 It was reported that Dhanush himself wrote the story of the film.

-Om Prakash and Prasanna GK were announced to be cinematographer and editor of the film respectively marking former's sixth collaboration with Dhanush after Anegan, Maari, Maari 2, Pattas, and Thiruchitrambalam, while marking the latter's sixth collaboration with Dhanush after Maari, Pa Paandi, Velaiilla Pattadhari 2, Maari 2, and Maaran.
+Om Prakash and Prasanna GK were announced to be cinematographer and editor of the film respectively marking former's sixth collaboration with Dhanush after Anegan, Maari, Maari 2, Pattas, and Thiruchitrambalam, while marking the latter's sixth collaboration with Dhanush after Maari, Pa.
+Pandi, Velaiilla Pattadhari 2, Maari 2, and Maaran.
 However, he was replaced by Bhuvan Srinivasan.

 Casting and filming

 Dhanush plays dual roles in this film, doing so for the third time after Kodi and Pattas.
 For his role, the actor had undergone archery training.
 It was reported that there will be two female leads in the film.
 Indhuja Ravichandran was cast in as one of the female lead opposite Dhanush.
 Selvaraghavan, in addition to directing, is also likely to play a crucial role in this film.
 Comedian Yogi Babu is also playing a key role in this film, collaborating with Dhanush for the second time after Karnan.
 Veteran actor Prabhu is also added to the cast of the film and he will also be playing an important role in the film.

 Principal photography began on 16 October 2021.
 On 16 February 2022, the next schedule of the shoot started in Ooty.
 On 11 April 2022 it was revealed that Dhanush had wrapped up shooting for the film.
 Post production works began in April 2022.
 Dhanush and Selvaraghavan completed dubbing for their portions.